adult-dev/Reddit-Tags/README.md

 You can search for your saved subreddit by tags, use "+" to search mutliple tags(example: coding+scripting).
 This returns all subreddits that have these tags.
 You can then copy this text and use it on sites like "redditp".

+# Browsers
+Tested only on Chrome, should also work on other Chrome based browsers.
+Probably works on Firefox too since I'm not using any chrome related stuff.

 # Things to Maybe Add
 - [ ] Autosuggest tags that are in the DB.
 - [ ] Project looks poopie make it look less poopie.